Health in Nepal: Health care infrastructure

 There are 125 Hospitals in Nepal according to the data up to 2019.
 Health care services, hygiene, nutrition, and sanitation in Nepal are of inferior quality and fail to reach a large proportion of the population, particularly in rural areas.
 The poor have limited access to basic health care due to high costs, low availability, lack of health education and conflicting traditional beliefs.
 Reproductive health care is limited and difficult to access for women.
 The United Nation's 2009 human development report highlighted a growing social concern in Nepal in the form of individuals without citizenship being marginalized and denied access to government welfare benefits.

 These problems have led many governmental and non-governmental organizations (NGOs) to implement communication programs encouraging people to engage in healthy behavior such as family planning, contraceptive use, spousal communication, and safe motherhood practices, such as the use of skilled birth attendants during delivery and immediate breastfeeding.

+While some efforts include the establishment of rural hospitals utilizing sustainable infrastructure models—such as solar-powered facilities to reduce operating costs and allocate more resources toward patient care for underserved populations, these initiatives often require substantial capital investment and remain largely dependent on donor funding in countries like Nepal.

 Micro-nutrient deficiencies are widespread, with almost half of pregnant women and children under five, as well as 35% of women of reproductive age, being anemic.
 Only 24% of children consume iron-rich food, 24% of children meet a minimally acceptable diet, and only half of the pregnant women take recommended iron supplementation during pregnancy.
 A contributing factor to deteriorating nutrition is high diarrhoeal disease morbidity, exacerbated by the lack of access to proper sanitation and the common practice of open defecation (44%) in Nepal.